+ MRCEM Primary

 From 1 August 2021, FRCEM consists of the following components:

-Please see the FRCEM Information Pack (July 2021) for detailed information for these examination components.
+Please see the FRCEM Regulations and Information Pack (November 2023) for detailed information for these examination components.

 The FRCEM Critical Appraisal and FRCEM QIP have been withdrawn as formal examination components contributing to the award of Fellowship.
 The skills and knowledge tested in each of these components will be assessed within the wider programme of assessment as defined in the 2021 curriculum.
 Candidates who have passed the FRCEM Final SAQ (after August 2016) and FRCEM Final OSCE within a seven year window (and meet other eligibility requirements) but have not passed either the FRCEM QIP or Critical Appraisal, will be awarded Fellowship in September 2021.